AMA 1999 Neonatal Circumcision Policy Statement: Neonatal Circumcision

 Subcutaneous Ring Block: Ring block performed using 1 mL of 0.5% lidocaine without epinephrine delivered subcutaneously and circumferentially at the base of the penis significantly attenuates circumcision-induced increases in heart rate and crying and decreases in O₂ saturation.59

-Comparative Studies: In 3 comparative studies DPNB was significantly more effective than EMLA cream in attenuating pain scores and physiological changes associated with circumcision.55,60,61 However, in one study the dose of EMLA was only 0.5 g and was applied 1 hour before the procedure.60 In another, the dose was 2 g applied 90 minutes before the procedure.55 In the third study, the dose of EMLA was not specified.61 Ring block was more effective than either DPNB or EMLA in preventing increases in heart rate and reducing crying time.55 Despite the clear evidence that newborn males generate brisk pain responses during circumcision, and the availability of methods to reduce pain during the procedure, a recent survey of residency training programs found that 26% of programs that taught circumcision provided no instruction on the use of local anesthesia.
+Comparative Studies: In 3 comparative studies DPNB was significantly more effective than EMLA cream in attenuating pain scores and physiological changes associated with circumcision.55,60,61 However, in one External link study the dose of EMLA was only 0.5 g and was applied 1 hour before the procedure.60 In another, the dose was 2 g applied 90 minutes before the procedure.55 In the third study, the dose of EMLA was not specified.61 Ring block was more effective than either DPNB or EMLA in preventing increases in heart rate and reducing crying time.55 Despite the clear evidence that newborn males generate brisk pain responses during circumcision, and the availability of methods to reduce pain during the procedure, a recent survey of residency training programs found that 26% of programs that taught circumcision provided no instruction on the use of local anesthesia.
 In programs that taught circumcision, pediatric (84%) and family practice residents (80%) were more likely than obstetric residents (60%) to learn about anesthetic techniques to prevent pain associated with circumcision.62 Significant regional variation occurred within and across medical specialties.

 Summary and Comment